-The professional digital nomad is a new breed, they’re an explorer, adventurer and a creative professional all rolled into one, gathering inspiration from the wonders of the world around them.
+The professional digital nomad is a new breed, they’re an explorer, adventurer and creative professional all rolled into one, gathering inspiration from the wonders of the world around them.

-Below we’ve taken a look at three top professions which most easily allow you to pick up your laptop, pop it in your backpack and head off to pretty much anywhere in the world.
+Below we’ve taken a look at three top professions that most easily allow you to pick up your laptop, pop it in your backpack and head off to pretty much anywhere in the world.
 As long as there’s an internet connection, you can earn enough money to live comfortably, build a career and, more importantly, pay for your travels:

 Think about it, why does a copywriter, blogger or PR professional need to stare at the same four walls 9-5, Monday to Friday?
 All the work and communications is done online and over email, and with just a laptop, internet access and a few spare hours a day, you can let your fingers do the earning.